 That's where running the code with Maven helps us.
 We already have the entire codebase checked out locally, so we can leverage the pom configuration and resource files.
 We can set environment variables, spawn an in-memory database, and even download the correct server version and deploy our application with one command.

 Even in a multi-module codebase, where each module needs different variables and server versions, we can easily run the right environment via Maven profiles.

-The more we move towards production, the more the conversation shifts towards stability and security.
-That is why we cannot apply the process used for our development machine to a server with live customers.
+The more we move toward production, the more the conversation shifts to stability and security.
+That's why we can't apply the process used for our development machine to a server with live customers.

 Running the code through Maven at this stage is bad practice for multiple reasons:

-- Thanks to the previous point, we would also waste CPU and, in the case of a cloud server, money
+- Thanks to the previous point, we'd also waste CPU, and in the case of a cloud server, money.

-- Finally, if we have multiple servers to deploy, all the above is repeated on each one
+- Finally, if we have multiple servers to deploy, all of the above is repeated on each one.